 Airline: United

-Transfer Capital One Points to the Turkish Miles and Smiles Program.
-Since Turkish Airlines is a member of Star Alliance, you can use Turkish Miles and Smiles to book on any Star Alliance partner, including United which flies to Hawaii.
+Transfer Capital One Miles to the Turkish Miles and Smiles Program.
+When transferred to the Turkish Miles and Smiles Frequent Flier program, Capital One miles become Turkish Airlines miles.
+Since Turkish Airlines is a member of Star Alliance, you can use Turkish Miles and Smiles to book any Star Alliance partner, including United, which flies to Hawaii.

-7,500 miles one-way in economy from anywhere in the United States.
+7,500 Turkish miles one-way in economy from anywhere in the United States to Hawaii.
+As of February 2024, this has gone up to 10,000 Turkish Miles.

-12,500 miles one-way in business from anywhere in the United States.
+12,500 Turkish miles one-way in business from anywhere in the United States to Hawaii.
+As of February 2024, this has gone up to 20,000 Turkish Miles.

-In the examples below, I was able to transfer 30,000 points to Turkish Miles and Smiles in order to purchase four tickets in economy (7,500 miles X 4 = 30,000 miles) to fly from San Francisco to the Big Island.
+In the examples below, I transferred 30,000 Capital One miles to Turkish Miles and Smiles to redeem four award tickets in economy (7,500 miles X 4 = 30,000 miles) to fly from San Francisco to the Big Island in Hawaii.

 2. Capital One Transfer Partner: Singapore KrisFlyer